Skip to content

 After adding account for Firewall/Panorama check how to use custom search command pancontentpack and alert action pantag.

 Optionally, you can create a user for Splunk on the firewall or Panorama, and reduce the user’s role to just what is required.
-The required permissions depend on features that will be used.
+The required permissions depend on features that are used.

 Feature Permission Needed